-Guest Columnist Bikey Venky talks about how you can fuel up so that you have a better ride with better nutrition and hydration.
+Cycling enthusiast Bikey Venky talks about how you can fuel up to enjoy a smooth cycle ride with proper nutrition and hydration.

 The two most important aspects that have an impact on any of your rides are – how you train and how you fuel your ride.
 While many understand the importance of proper training with gradual buildup of efforts, periodization etc., not many understand the importance of properly fueling their rides.

 Fueling for a ride includes both hydration and nutrition.
 Hydration and nutrition have a big say in the quality of your training or just any riding for that matter.
 They determine how well you are able to train, recover, or just how you are able to enjoy your ride.

 Typically, you would end up burning about 300-600 calories per hour of cycling depending on your body weight, metabolic rate, intensity etc., but we don’t need to replenish all the calories that we burn.
 At any given point, we have glycogen reserves worth 1200-2000 calories in our bodies.
 Hence, it is recommended that we refuel our body of about 15-25% of the calories expended per hour.
 That would mean 90-150 calories per hour assuming you end up burning 600 calories per hour.
 This roughly translates to about 30-60 grams of carbohydrates per hour and these carbs can be taken in the form of natural sources like bananas, nuts and dates etc., or energy bars made out of slow release items like sources of carbs like oats and dates etc. While this can be your nutrition during the ride, you might have to load up before the ride if you are attempting a long endurance effort.